Original air date: October 26, 1987

 - Continuity Nod: It is said that it would take the Enterprise about three hundred years to return from Galaxy M33.
 This was intended as a reference to the Original Series episode "By Any Other Name", in which the extragalactic Kelvans modify the original Enterprise to travel to their home galaxy (albeit a different one) in 300 years, and Kirk is amazed because it should take thousands.
 The implication is that a hundred years after Kirk, the Federation has now advanced to the point that they can equal the Kelvans' technology.

-- Early Installment Weirdness: This episode introduces Argyle, one of four chief engineers who would appear on the Enterprise in Season 1, and only one to have a recurring role.
+- This episode introduces Argyle, one of four chief engineers who would appear on the Enterprise in Season 1, and only one to have a recurring role.

 - Invisible Aliens: Faced with the Traveler's explanation of his propulsion method, the crew points out that he must also be a time traveler, and he admits this is true.
 When asked why no records of his species exist in Earth's history, he says that frankly, humans were too boring to pay much attention to before now.

 - Know-Nothing Know-It-All: Kosinski claims to be able to improve warp speeds by using his special engine calibrations which come off as utter nonsense to all the experienced engineers on the Enterprise.
 He also carries himself as if he's intellectually superior to everyone else and acts irritated at the idea of explaining how his theories work.
 The calibrations are indeed as nonsensical as they look, and the real magic is worked by the mysterious alien assistant.
 A bit of a subversion, as the Traveler says that Kosinski has grasped a small part of the whole — he's actually on to something, he just doesn't understand it as well as he thinks he does.